Conversation Steps

 Context

-Artera is a B2B2C patient communication platform that automates conversations along the entire patient lifecycle via SMS and phone.
-Of those communications, integrated clinical workflows are the most complex: a single endoscopy prep journey can span sixty-plus days with reminders, prep instructions, insurance validation, legal logistics, day-of checklists, and post-procedure follow-up.
+Artera is a B2B2C patient communication platform that automates conversations across the entire patient lifecycle over SMS and voice.
+The integrated clinical workflows are the most complex part of the platform.
+A single endoscopy prep journey can span sixty-plus days with reminders, prep instructions, insurance validation, legal logistics, day-of checklists, and post-procedure follow-up.

-Every one of those steps is a trigger tied to events in the EHR, and every step changes if the patient is a minor, or if it is an emergency, or if they have multiple procedures.
-Clinical communication is really complex, and errors carry real patient-safety and financial consequences.
+Every step is a trigger tied to events in the EHR, and every step changes if the patient is a minor, if it is an emergency, or if they have multiple procedures stacked.
+The errors carry patient-safety and financial consequences, not just CSAT ones, which raised the bar on the authoring tool's defaults beyond anything I had designed before.

 The problem

 Automated communication was inconsistent and time-consuming for providers.
-Patients missed critical steps because of unclear or delayed messages, which drove avoidable complications and higher readmission rates.
+Patients missed critical steps because of unclear or delayed messages, which providers told us drove avoidable complications and operational follow-up cost.

-Providers were building between two and ten separate conversations per journey, each tied to a different trigger, with no awareness of each other.
-Keeping track of those flows was painful.
-Many customers were so frustrated they leaned on their CSMs to build the flows on their behalf.
+Underneath the symptom, the tool itself had no concept of a multi-step flow.
+Providers were building between two and ten separate conversations per journey, each tied to a different trigger, with no awareness of the others.
+Race conditions were silently breaking communications because a reminder fired before the prior conversation closed.
+Many customers were so frustrated they leaned on their CSMs to build flows on their behalf, which moved authoring cost onto Artera's CSM headcount and capped how fast new customers could come online.

 Research

-We started with internal stakeholder interviews and CSM sessions, then surveyed a subset of customers who were building flows themselves.
-We learned that providers were losing visibility into where patients were falling off, and that silo'd triggers were firing when they shouldn't.
-We also learned that many steps were identical across flows but had to be rebuilt by hand every time, because there was no concept of a reusable block.
+We started with internal stakeholder interviews and CSM sessions, then surveyed the subset of customers who were still trying to author flows themselves.
+Providers were losing visibility into where patients were dropping off.
+Silo'd triggers were firing when they shouldn't.
+The same step (security validation, emergency fallout, wayfinding) was rebuilt by hand for every flow because the tool had no notion of a reusable block.

-To quantify build time, I ran a diary study with CSMs who were actively implementing new conversations for customers.
-Over two weeks, they captured how long each journey took to author.
+To quantify the build-time problem I ran a diary study with CSMs actively implementing new conversations for customers.
+Over two weeks they captured how long each journey took to author, broken into active build time and total elapsed time including blocks.
 The findings matched the interviews.
 A single flow for one customer took over an hour of focused build time, and that was before testing, planning, or content reviews.
-For a single large health system with 100+ flows, the math stopped working.
+A single large health system with 100+ flows would have required several CSM weeks per customer at that throughput, which the unit economics on the platform could not support.

 Ideation and design

 We ran a design studio against every problem statement from research.
-The resulting pattern was a layer on top of the existing conversation tool: interconnected time and event-based triggers tied to EHR events, with each step carrying its own subsequent conversation flow for the patient to respond through.
+The pattern that came out of it was a layer on top of the existing conversation tool: interconnected time-based and event-based triggers tied to EHR events, with each step carrying its own subsequent conversation flow that the patient could respond through.

-With steps, the workflow became a unified journey where you configured the overarching flow first, then composed the steps inside it.
-Contextual triggers could wait for prior messages to finish before launching the next one, which eliminated the race conditions that were silently breaking communications before.
+The workflow became a unified journey where authors configured the overarching flow first and then composed the steps inside it.
+Contextual triggers waited for prior messages to finish before launching the next one.
+The race conditions that had been silently breaking communications stopped firing because the trigger model now knew about siblings.

 Prototype testing

-I built a prototype and split testing between first-time users and experienced ones, because getting to self-service meant the IA needed to be legible to someone who had never touched the product.
+I built a clickable prototype and split testing between first-time users and experienced ones.
+The business case required self-service, so the IA had to be legible to someone who had never touched the product before, not just to the CSMs who already knew it cold.

-We tested the end-to-end build experience, asking users to compose a new conversation from scratch.
-We validated discoverability, the ability to configure time or event triggers, and the resulting workflow next-step logic.
+We tested the end-to-end build experience by asking users to compose a new conversation from scratch.
+We validated discoverability, the ability to configure time or event triggers, and the resulting next-step logic.
 Ease ratings and task success rates were high.
-Friction points showed up at the step card itself, so we refined the visual grammar of the trigger and added controls for quickly duplicating a step when edits were minimal.
+Friction showed up at the step card itself, so we refined the visual grammar of the trigger and added a duplicate control for when edits between steps were minimal.

-We also added quick actions to import templates for conversational phrases that teams write constantly: security validation, emergency fallouts, wayfinding logistics.
+We added quick actions to import templates for the conversational phrases teams write constantly: security validation, emergency fallouts, wayfinding logistics.
+The reusable-block pattern from research dropped directly into the authoring surface as quick-action templates.

 Outcome

-Every beta customer built a multi-step flow and deployed it without assistance from CSMs in production.
-That was the self-service unlock the business case was built on.
+Every customer in the 5-to-10 customer beta cohort built a multi-step flow and deployed it in production without CSM assistance.
+That confirmed the IA worked for first-time authors, which was the bet the business case was built on.

-The first Sansum Clinic flow drove a 40% reduction in no-show appointments.
+The first launch-partner flow drove a 40% reduction in no-show appointments.
 Call volume for pre-visit questions and status checks dropped 25%, which freed admin staff to handle more patients.
-And compared to the diary-study baseline, time to build a new multi-step flow fell ~75%.
+Compared to the diary-study baseline, time to build a new multi-step flow fell ~75% at that customer.
+The headline numbers come from the launch partner because their team was rigorous about measurement on their side; the next two customers had less instrumentation, and I treat the 40 / 25 / 75 figures as launch-partner outcomes rather than cohort outcomes.

 The customer quote that stuck with me came from our launch partner: